Chokerino/EAT/README.md

  - [train_gnn.py](https://github.com/Chokerino/EAT/blob/main/train_gnn.py): This script is used to train the GNN.
 The model was trained to predict the `class` from the CATH heirarchy and achieved ~81% accuracy.
 The hyperparameters used gave the best performance but using a bigger model might yield better results which could not be tried due to computational restraints.
  - [EAT.ipynb](https://github.com/Chokerino/EAT/blob/main/EAT.ipynb): Updated it to be more readable and contains the new results aswell.
 Might take some time to render.

-Only 15k samples were used for now.
+Only 15k samples(out of 66k) were used for now.
 To compare, the original model was run on the same samples.

 <figure>
   <p align = "center">